yoohyunkim/as.180.369/README.md

 ### Communications

-Your instructor, teaching assistant, and external support will be responsive over email during regular business hours (9 AM ~ 5 PM US/Eastern) during the school week (Monday ~ Friday.)
+Your instructor and teaching assistants will be responsive over email during regular business hours (9 AM ~ 5 PM US/Eastern) during the school week (Monday ~ Friday.)